hugoromao/easyguard/README.md

 cd easyguard
 ```

-Instale as dependências do projeto
+Instale as dependências do projeto.

 ```
 npm install